Benefits of Meditation: An Overview

 - Slower brain ageing – Some studies suggest meditation may be associated with preserved brain structure with age.

 These findings are promising but vary by practice type, duration, and individual.
-Consistency over years matters more than short, intense bursts.
+In my experience, consistency over years matters more than short, intense bursts.

 Productivity Benefits